veracode/veracode-api-py/README.md

 #### Collections

+**Note**: The Collections feature is available only to Veracode customers in the Collections Early Adopter program.
+As the Collections feature is not GA yet, the functionality of the feature will change over time.
+This script is provided for illustration purposes only.

 - `get_collections()`: get all collections for the organization.
 - `get_collections_by_name(collection_name)`: get all collections with a name that partially matches `collection_name`.
 - `get_collections_by_business_unit(business_unit_name)`: get all collections associated with `business_unit_name` (exact match).